Accessibility Guide: Images and Graphs

 All major word processors have the capacity to add an “alternative description” also known as "alternative text" or "alt text" to communicate the contents of an image or table.

-Well-written alternative text can replace graphs or pictures when you convert your document to plain text format.
+Well-written alternative text can replace graphs or pictures if you need to convert your document to plain text format.
 (This will need to be done manually, as it is not an automatic process).

 What to Say in Alternative Text: